DCITIIO/Document/DToken.md

-DCiti has a token called DToken to power its network and DToken has a total supply of 2 billion of which 60% of the token is reserved for community airdrop, 15% reserved for development and the remaining 25% for DCiti team, partners and investors.
-The community reserved of DToken will be airdropped to the crypto community specifically to EOS holders, Bitshares holders and anyone that register to participate in the token distribution event.
+DCiti has a token called DToken to power its network and DToken has a total supply of 2 billion of which 60% of the token is reserved for community airdrop, 10% reserved for development airdrop and the remaining 25% for DCiti team, partners and investors.
+The community reserved DToken will be airdropped to the crypto community specifically to EOS holders, Bitshares holders and anyone that register to participate in the token distribution event.

-While the 15% development airdrop is reserved for the DCiti network participants, which include block producers, Dapp developers  and independent users.
+While the 10% development airdrop is reserved for the DCiti network participants, which include block producers, Dapp developers and independent users.

 * ## DCiti Token Summary